 An area of research that has seen extensive exploration in the context of manufacturing yield improvements, but comparatively little in the context of electronics for hostile environments is calibration for device variation and temporal effects.
 A wide range of approaches on all levels of design exist to improve manufacturing yield or reliability by calibrating circuits after fabrication or during operation, e.g. [8, 9].
 Since most of these techniques are optimized for, but not limited to, calibration for yield improvement, they can be employed for online calibration in extreme environments.
 However, thus far no successful attempts have been demonstrated in applying existing post-fabrication calibration techniques to enable circuits for extreme environments.

-Reliability is a measure of how well a system can perform its functions to specifications over a certain period and certain conditions.
+Reliability is a measure of how well a system can perform its functions to specification over a certain period and certain conditions.
 Traditionally, reliability is viewed in the context of hard faults, meaning that the system fails due to individual device faults or irreversible deterioration of device performances.
-In this case, the exact system performance is not relevant as long as it is within specification and the decision of whether or not a system has failed is a binary yes/no decision.
-However, reliability can also be seen from a parametric point of view, which is then called parametric reliability.
-This case considers parametric faults instead of hard faults.
+In this case, the exact system performance is less relevant as long as it is within specification because the decision of whether or not a system has failed is a binary yes/no outcome.
+However, reliability can also be considered from a parametric point of view, referred to as parametric reliability, and considers parametric faults instead of hard faults.
 A parametric fault is a temporary condition where system performance is moved out of specifications, but returns to its normal value once the cause has been removed.
 A classic example for a parametric fault mechanism is temperature drift.

-As discussed previously, reliability can be optimized by more robust devices and fault-tolerant circuit and system architectures.
-On the other hand, measures to improve parametric reliability are ideally taken on the circuit level.
+As discussed previously, reliability can be optimized by choosing more robust devices and fault-tolerant circuit and system architectures.
+On the other hand, measures to improve parametric reliability are ideally taken at the circuit level.
 Examples include variation-tolerant circuit design and online calibration, as will be described in this work.

 The Configurable Analogue Transistor (CAT)

 In this work, the Configurable Analogue Transistor (CAT) [10], is proposed as a circuit-level calibration technique that can significantly improve reliability and performance over the operating temperature range of circuits in hostile environments.
 The principle of CAT is to replace certain devices (critical devices) with digitally adjustable width devices, thus allowing circuit performance to be controlled.
 Because the background of the CAT is in calibration for device variability, it also enables the application of high-variability devices, such as SiC integrated circuits.
 Since the CAT technique relies on the availability of standard CMOS devices and does not extend the device operating temperature range, the absolute maximum and minimum operating temperature of a circuit are still limited by the underlying fabrication process.
 However, the CAT technique improves the variation of circuit performance within this range and thus extends the useable operating range of a circuit, that is, the range of temperatures over which it operates to specification.
 The CAT technique has previously been proposed as a means of improving reliability in hostile environments [11].
-However, the discussion of this matter has thus far been limited to the bare principle of the CAT without considering a specific application and environment.
+However, the discussion of this matter did not consider a specific application and environment.
 In this paper, temperature is suggested as a possible target environmental parameter for the application of CAT.
 The application of CAT to improve parametric reliability over temperature is described and the concept illustrated by means of a demonstrator circuit.